alejandro-alzate/srt-lua/README.md

 ## Flaws
 - Janky parsing routine
 - Inefficient
+- Probably will break if the time reaches over 99 hours

 ## Getting started
 1. 📡 Get a copy of srt.lua from the [Official Repository](https://github.com/alejandro-alzate/srt-lua) or [From Luarocks](https://luarocks.org/modules/alejandro-alzate/srt)